kubernetes/website/content/en/blog/_posts/2023-08-15-pkgs-k8s-io-introduction.md

 ---
 layout: blog
 title: "pkgs.k8s.io: Introducing Kubernetes Community-Owned Package Repositories"
-date: 2023-08-15
+date: 2023-08-15T15:00:00+0000
 slug: pkgs-k8s-io-introduction
 ---

 **Author**: Marko Mudrinić (Kubermatic)

-We're very excited to introduce the Kubernetes community-owned package repositories for Debian and RPM packages: `pkgs.k8s.io`!
+On behalf of Kubernetes SIG Release, I am very excited to introduce the Kubernetes community-owned software repositories for Debian and RPM packages: `pkgs.k8s.io`!
 The new package repositories are replacement for the Google-hosted package repositories (`apt.kubernetes.io` and `yum.kubernetes.io`) that we've been using since